3D models and environment #

 - Default Z rotation is zero.
 Other axis may have some rotation applied

 Typically, the center of rotation of the steering wheel is the center of the external circumference.
-Using the central part or logo as center of rotation can result in a very off-center rotation of the steering wheel.
+Using the center of the logo as center of rotation can result in a very off-center rotation of the steering wheel.